5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 For some respondents, the mere fact that they’re being a part of a survey may affect the answers they provide.
 That’s because when they are involved in a survey or any kind of examination, people often try to guess the purpose behind it and behave in accordance with the pre-set expectations.

 This type of bias in research is known as the demand characteristics bias.
-The best way to avoid it is to make your survey as engaging and interactive as possible so as to make your respondents forget the fact that they’re being a part of research and just focus on providing as truthful responses as possible.
+The best way to avoid it is to make your survey as engaging.
+And interactive as possible so as to make your respondents forget the fact that they’re being a part of research and just focus on providing as truthful responses as possible.

 Extreme responding bias